Gotta Good Habit Earns Supreme Championship

-Gotta Good Habit earns the 50th AQHA Open Supreme Champion title.
+Gotta Good Habit goes from a career in racing to the show arena and earns the 50th AQHA Open Supreme Champion title.

 In January, Gotta Good Habit achieved the rarest recognition possible through the American Quarter Horse Association.
 The 2001 brown stallion became the 50th horse in AQHA’s 74-year history to earn an AQHA Open Supreme Champion title.